+Class attendance will be taken daily.
 If you miss class you are responsible for obtaining the day's notes and assignments.
-You are expected to attend every class period or your grade will suffer (indirectly) if you do not attend.
-Attendance will be taken.
+You are expected to attend every class period or your grade will suffer.
+For each absence above two, I will deduct one half percentage points from your final course grade.
 To level the playing field between those who must miss classes because of MSU and those who do not, the only kind of absence which will not be counted in this regard is a university-required absence.